What Is the NREMT EMR Certification?

 The NREMT’s mission is to protect the public by ensuring EMS professionals can effectively work in the field.

-To accomplish this, the NREMT has developed certifications for four EMS professions, including the National EMR Certification!
+To accomplish this, the NREMT has developed a first responder certification test for four EMS professions, including the National EMR Certification!

 Now that you know a little bit about the NREMT, let’s get into the details of the EMR certification!

-How Is the NREMT EMR Certification Exam Structured?
+How Is the NREMT Emergency Medical Responder Certification Exam Structured?

 The NREMT EMR exam is made up of a cognitive exam and psychomotor exam.